 - All meals

-- Arrival and Departure Airport Transfers from Kilimanjaro Airport (JRO)...Tour begins on Day 1 at Moivaro Coffee Plantation and ends on Day 9 at Kia Lodge
+- Arrival and departure airport transfers from Kilimanjaro Airport (JRO)...Tour begins on Day 1 at Rivertrees Country Lodge and ends after breakfast on Day 9 at Kia Lodge

 - All transfers during the tour, we use custom 4x4 overland safari vehicles.
 Size of vehicles is determined by group size.
 Every person has a window seat!